osiloke/gostore/README.md

 - Semantic easily understandable api to perform application store actions

 NOTE:
-Still being developed, use at own risk or when i update this note.
+Still being developed, so the api will change, but don't be afraid to post an issue.
+I use this in an existing project anyway.

 #### Supported Databases
 * [RethinkDB](https://github.com/rethinkdb/rethinkdb) - Fully Supported